Iain M. Cockburn, Boston University and NBER; Rebecca Henderson, Harvard University and NBER; and Scott Stern, MIT and NBER

 Artificial intelligence promises to improve existing goods and services, and, by enabling automation of many tasks, to greatly increase the efficiency with which they are produced.
 But it may have an even larger impact on the economy by serving as a new general-purpose "new method of invention" that can reshape the nature of the innovation process and the organization of R&D. This exploratory essay considers this possibility in three interrelated ways.
 First, Cockburn, Henderson, and Stern review the history of artificial intelligence, focusing in particular on the distinction between automation-oriented applications such as robotics and the potential for recent developments in "deep learning" to serve as a general-purpose method of invention.
 The researchers then assess preliminary evidence of this differential impact in changing nature of measurable innovation outputs in artificial intelligence, including papers and patents.
 They find strong evidence of a "shift" in the importance of application-oriented learning research since 2009 (relative to developments in robotics and symbolic systems research), and that a significant fraction of this upswing in application-oriented learning research was initially led by researchers outside the United States.
 Finally, Cockburn, Henderson, and Stern consider some of the implications of their findings, with a focus on both likely changes in the organization of the innovation process as well as the appropriate policy and institutional response that might be required if deep learning represents a meaningful general-purpose method of invention.
 From an organizational perspective, there is likely to be significant substitution away from more routinized labor-intensive research effort (often directed towards testing specific hypotheses in relatively small purpose-built datasets) towards research that takes advantage of the interplay between passively generated large datasets and enhanced prediction algorithms for phenomena that result from complex interdependencies.
 At the same time, the potential commercial reward is likely to usher in a period of racing, driven by powerful incentives for individual companies to acquire and control critical large datasets and application-specific algorithms.
 The researchers suggest that policies which encourage transparency and sharing of core datasets across both public and private actors can stimulate a higher level of innovation-oriented competition, and also allow for a higher level of research productivity going forward.

-Erik Brynjolfsson, MIT and NBER; Daniel Rock, MIT; and Chad Syverson, University of Chicago and NBER
+Erik Brynjolfsson, MIT and NBER; Daniel Rock, MIT; and Chad Syverson, the University of Chicago and NBER

 We live in an age of paradox.
 Systems using artificial intelligence match or surpass human level performance in more and more domains, leveraging rapid advances in other technologies and driving soaring stock prices.
 Yet measured productivity growth has fallen in half over the past decade, and real income has stagnated since the late 1990s for a majority of Americans.
 Brynjolfsson, Rock, and Syverson describe four potential explanations for this clash of expectations and statistics: false hopes, mismeasurement, redistribution, and implementation lags.
 While a case can be made for each explanation, the researchers argue that lags are likely to be the biggest reason for paradox.
 The most impressive capabilities of AI, particularly those based on machine learning, have not yet diffused widely.
 More importantly, like other general purpose technologies, their full effects won't be realized until waves of complementary innovations are developed and implemented.
 The adjustment costs, organizational changes and new skills needed for successful AI can be modeled as a kind of intangible capital.
 A portion of the value of this intangible capital is already reflected in the market value of firms.
 However, most national statistics will fail to capture the full benefits of the new technologies and some may even have the wrong sign.

-Paul Milgrom, Stanford University, and Steven Tadelis, University of California at Berkeley and NBER
+Paul Milgrom, Stanford University, and Steven Tadelis, the University of California at Berkeley and NBER

 Susan Athey, Stanford University and NBER